open-eid/SiVa/docs/siva/appendix/test_cases.md

   * TestType: Manual
   * Requirement: []()
-  * Title: Pdf with certificates from different countries.
+  * Title: Pdf with certificates from non Estonian countries.
   * Expected Result: Correct data is shown in the log with correct structure
   * File: Regulatione-signedbyco-legislators.pdf